TheIcyStar/VREF-Server/README.md

 3. Compile with `npm run build`
 4. Run the server with `npm run dev`

 # Development
 A `launch.tempalte.json` example is available to run and debug the server.
 Rename to `launch.json` and hit F5 to start debugging.

+Tests can be ran with `npm run test`